-Key individuals and collectives throughout history have paved the way for future generations to continue to advance Lesbian, Gay, Bisexual, Transgender, Queer, Questioning and Ally (LGBTQA) support and inititiatives.
+Key individuals and collectives throughout history have paved the way for future generations to continue to advance Lesbian, Gay, Bisexual, Transgender, Queer, Questioning, Asexual, and Ally (LGBTQA) support and inititiatives.
 The formal push for an administrative support center at Pace began in 2009 with the creation of the LGBTQA University Wide Task Force.
 The group, starting with only 6 members, now boasts more than 85 student, staff, faculty and alumni members.

 The push for a center can be described as none other than a grassroots movement to change the hearts and minds of all involved.
+You may view a video From the Ground Up, about the building of an LGBTQA Center.

 Former Pace student and current staff member, Kelly Herbert, began assembling the LGBTQA Task Force in 2009.
 All key retention and enrollment centers on campus were asked to join.
 Active collaboration with the Dean for Students, Counseling Center, Philanthropy, Alumni Relations, University Relations, Affirmative Action, Admissions, Women and Gender Studies, The Office of Multicultural Affairs, Career Services, the Office of Student Success and the Grant department has strengthened our efforts.
 The inclusion and respect of student organizations took our administrative efforts and gave them heart, presence and relevance.